 - ½ teaspoon black pepper

 - 1 cup low-sodium chicken broth

 - Preheat oven to 400 degrees F.

-- In a small mixing bowl, combine lemon juice, olive oil, garlic, mustard, oregano, turmeric, salt, pepper, and chicken broth.
+- In a mixing bowl, combine lemon juice, olive oil, minced garlic, Dijon mustard, oregano, turmeric, salt, black pepper, and chicken broth.
 Whisk to combine.

-- Place the chicken breasts over the sweet potatoes and pour lemon mixture on top.
+- Arrange the sweet potatoes in a 9 x 13-inch baking pan.
+Place the chicken breasts over the sweet potatoes and pour lemon mixture on top.
+Top with lemon slices.